aparkgh/zerowire/README.md

 # Custom Mouse

-After completing ELEC1601 and being inspired to create my own snake game in a small arduino project, I've decided to scale things up and build my own **wireless mouse**.
-I've specifically decided to utilise a transceiver and receiver system using 2.4GHz to avoid using bluetooth, and USB-C charging.
+After completing ELEC1601 and being inspired to creating own snake game as my first physical microcontroller (arduino) project, I've decided to scale things up and build my own **wireless mouse**.
+I've specifically decided to utilise a transceiver and receiver system using 2.4GHz to avoid using bluetooth, and incorporated USB-C charging.

 ## **Components Used**
 - Raspberry Pi Pico